open-mmlab/mmyolo/docs/en/get_started/15_minutes_instance_segmentation.md

 ### Some Notes

-Two key warnings are printed during training:
+The key warnings are printed during training:

 - You are using `YOLOv5Head` with num_classes == 1.
 The loss_cls will be 0.
 This is a normal phenomenon.